What is a Value Proposition?

 - Average number of moves of the child within the foster care system.
 Increase or decrease over 5 years.

-Example above from ‘Trying Hard is not good enough’ Mark Friedman
+The example above from ‘Trying Hard is not good enough’ Mark Friedman

 The value proposition keeps focus on how you make people better off.
 You can ask yourself whether a given organization or buyer is appropriate.
 They are appropriate if they align with your value proposition.